vinniefalco/LuaBridge/README.md

 ## LuaBridge Demo and Tests

-LuaBridge offers both a command line program, and a stand-alone graphical program for compiling and running the test suite.
+LuaBridge offers both a command line program and a stand-alone graphical program for compiling and running the test suite.
 The graphical program provides an interactive window where you can enter execute Lua statements in a persistent environment.
-The graphical program is cross platform and works on Windows, Mac OS, iOS, Android, and GNU/Linux systems with X11.
+This application is cross platform and works on Windows, Mac OS, iOS, Android, and GNU/Linux systems with X11.
 The stand-alone program should work anywhere.
 Both of these applications include LuaBridge, Lua version 5.2, and the code necessary to produce a cross platform graphic application.
 They are all together in a separate repository, with no additional dependencies, available here: